Sakshi-1810/AI-Assistant/README.md

 - Python 3.8+
 - Google Gemini API access and key
-- Internet connection (to scrape the Webanix website and access Gemini)
+- Internet connection (to scrape the website and access Gemini)

 ### 📦 Install Python dependencies: